-We know there are plenty of robot-vacuum fans out there, but hear us out: don't spend your money on a robot vac if you think it's going to fulfil all your cleaning dreams.
+We know there are plenty of robo vac fans out there, but hear us out.
+Our experts say you shouldn't spend your money on a robot vac if you think it's going to fulfil all your cleaning dreams.

-Yes, they'll do your dirty work (i.e. vacuuming) for you – no wonder they're all the rage!
+Yes, they'll do your dirty work for you, which is an undeniable benefit.
 But, despite the fact that on average they cost more than barrel or stick vacuums, our extensive expert testing has found they generally don't clean carpets as well.

-Their smaller motors can't generate as much suction as normal vacs to get deep into carpet or pick up as much pet hair.
+Their smaller motors can't generate as much suction as normal vacs, so they struggle to get deep into carpet or pick up as much pet hair.

-Although some do perform very well on hard floors, some robot vacs in our tests performed very poorly for carpet cleaning.
+Although some do perform very well on hard floors, many robot vacs in our tests performed very poorly for carpet cleaning.

 Many robot vacs are expensive and our tests show they still have a number of issues and limitationsKim Gilmour, CHOICE home appliances expert

-Plus, they can frequently get stuck – under furniture, on door thresholds or thick rugs – or get snagged on things including stray clothes, phone chargers and toys, which means that before letting your bot loose, you'll effectively have to clear your floor first anyway (although some owners do admit it's a real incentive to put their life debris away!).
+Plus, they can frequently get stuck under furniture, on door thresholds or thick rugs, or get snagged on things including stray clothes, phone chargers and toys.
+This means that before letting your bot loose, you'll effectively have to clear your floor first anyway (although some owners do admit it's a real incentive to put their life debris away).

 "CHOICE has been testing robot vacs for years and their overall cleaning performance has definitely improved a lot," says CHOICE expert Kim Gilmour.